poojabogi/EMOTION-DETECTION-USING-SPEECH-RECOGNITION-AND-FACIAL-EXPRESSION/README.md

-Emotion Detection Using Speech Recognition and Facial Expressions Emotion Detection Using Speech Recognition and Facial Expressions Developed a multimodal emotion detection system  using speech recognition and facial expression analysis, utilizing CNNs to classify emotions like joy, anger, and sadness.
+Emotion Detection Using Speech Recognition and Facial Expressions Developed a multimodal emotion detection system  using speech recognition and facial expression analysis, utilizing CNNs to classify emotions like joy, anger, and sadness.
 Improved human-computer interaction applications in fields such as smart robotics and customer service.